SiliconLabs/wiseconnect/examples/snippets/wlan/calibration_app/readme.md

 4. Trigger → RF Burst

 The frequency error section shows the error that needs to be adjusted.
-Using `sl_si91x_frequency_offset` and `sl_si91x_calibration_write` command user should be able to adjust the frequency error.
+Using `sl_si91x_frequency_offset` and `sl_calib_write` command user should be able to adjust the frequency error.

 ### Acronyms and Abbreviations